tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:MeasurementMethod](https://rs.tdwg.org/bdqffdq/terms/MeasurementMethod)
 - Preferred Label: Measurement Method
 - Definition: A data quality solution concept that relates a Measure to its Specifications.
-- SubClass Of: DataQualityMethod; MeaurementConcept
+- SubClass Of: DataQualityMethod; MeasurementConcept
 - Comments: The MeasurementMethod in bdqffdq is a data quality Solutions level concept describing the relationship between a Specification (technical description of a test) and a Measurement (a dimension in the context of resource type (SingleRecord or MultiRecord) and associated information elements).
 MM(me) = {s | s ⊂ S ⋀ me ∈ ME}
 - View in: [term-list](../list/bdqffdq/index.md#MeasurementMethod)